-This Policy is made available to the Company's officers and employees by uploading it on the Company's website and on internal employee share drive .
+This Policy is made available to the Company's officers and employees by uploading it on the Company's website and on internal employee Slack channels.
 The Company will review this Policy periodically to review its operation and determine whether any necessary amendments are required.
 Accordingly, the Company may amend this Policy from time to time.
 It is not intended to be contractual in nature, but you need to comply with this Policy as an employee or contractor of the Company.
 It may be appropriate for the Company to depart from this Policy where warranted in serious circumstances (such as, if there is a risk to a person's life or safety).
+All employees of the Company will be provided training in regards to this Policy to ensure that they understand their rights and obligations under it.